->''"The ball is round, a game lasts ninety minutes, everything else is pure theory. Off we go!"''

 !!Period of Play

 * Play is continuous, only stopping when the ball goes out of play or an infraction is committed.
 Or the period of play ends, of course.

 ** A match lasts 90 minutes, divided in two 45-minute halves.
 Except for the mid-game recess, the clock never stops ticking (not even for evacuating an injured player off the field).
-Both halves may be extended for a few minutes based on the referee's judgement.
+Both halves may be extended for a few minutes, between one to five, based on the referee's judgement (mainly depending on interruptions during the game).
 In games that must produce a win (namely, tournament play), if the game is a draw by the 90 minute mark, it may go on over time for some 30 minutes, and even a penalty round (see below) if needed.

 * There are three levels of infraction of the rules.

 ** At the lowest level, a free kick will be awarded to the opposing team.
 All players from the penalised team must step back from the ball and let the opposition play it.
 This can be dangerously close to goal and some players like David Beckham make a speciality of scoring from these.

 *** While the opposition can (and in most cases will) demand the penalised team to step back, they are allowed to start the play immediately if they want to.

 ** If a player is a little more aggressive or careless, he may earn a yellow card.
 The referee literally pulls a yellow card out of his pocket and brandishes it at the player.
 If he earns a second yellow card in the same game, it is then immediately followed by a red card.
 Additionally, some leagues give players a one-match ban when they reach a certain number of yellow cards over the course of the season.
 A yellow card is sometimes referred to as a "booking", as the referee writes down the player's name in his little book.